• Skip to primary navigation

 Storage

-Store pie filling in an airtight container in the refrigerator for up to 5 days or transfer to a freezer container and store for up to 12 months.
+Store pie filling in an airtight container, like a mason jar, in the refrigerator for up to 5 days or transfer to a freezer-safe bag and store for up to 12 months for later use.

 • A serving of gluten free apple crumble with two scoops of vanilla ice cream on a white plate.